 By challenging and rejecting Friedman and his views, the Senate can send a powerful message to the President about what course his administration can and must take — and remind both President Trump and Prime Minister Netanyahu that effective leaders must refuse to enable extremists.

 This will be a challenging week.
-We in the pro-Israel, pro-peace movement will do everything we can to push the new administration to sideline the likes of David Friedman — and push forward policies designed to help build a safer and more peaceful Middle East.
+We in the pro-Israel, pro-peace, pro-democracy movement will do everything we can to push the new administration to sideline the likes of David Friedman — and push forward policies designed to help build a safer and more peaceful Middle East.

 Tell your Senators: Reject David Friedman, Trump's dangerous choice for US Ambassador to Israel